Azure/functions-action/README.md

 Keep these considerations in mind when working with the `azure-functions` action in your workflows:

 + These sample templates require updates when deploying apps that running in a [Flex Consumption](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan) plan.
-For more information, see [GitHub Action parameters](#input-parameters).
+For more information, see [GitHub Action parameters](#parameter-reference).

 + When using run-from-package deployment, apps can use external storage on a blob container, which is specified using the app setting `WEBSITE_RUN_FROM_PACKAGE=<URL>`.
 In this case, the `<URL>` points to the external blob storage container.
 This is the default deployment for apps running on Linux in a Consumption plan.
 To protect the deployment package, the container should require private access, which requires access by using either a shared access signature (SAS) or managed identities.
 There are specific app settings required when using managed identities to access the deployment container.
 For more information, see [Fetch a package from Azure Blob Storage using a managed identity](https://learn.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package#fetch-a-package-from-azure-blob-storage-using-a-managed-identity).

-+ If you have a non-.NET project that includes an explicitly binding reference (extensions.csproj), the Functions Action ignores this file and doesn't build the extensions project.
++ If you have a non-.NET project that includes an explicit binding reference (extensions.csproj), the Functions Action ignores this file and doesn't build the extensions project.
 For more information, see [Binding extensions projects](#binding-extensions-projects).

-+ The _remove additional files at destination_ functionality provided by an `scm` (Kudu) deployment isn't supported by the deployment method used in this action.
-When you use [zip deployment](https://learn.microsoft.com/azure/azure-functions/functions-deployment-technologies#zip-deploy) or [One deploy for Flex Consumption plans](https://learn.microsoft.com/azure/azure-functions/functions-deployment-technologies#one-deploy).
-With these deployment technologies, all files from a previous deployment are removed or are updated with the latest files from the deployment package.
++ The _remove additional files at destination_ functionality provided by a `scm` (Kudu) deployment isn't supported by the deployment method used in this action.
+When you use [zip deploy](https://learn.microsoft.com/azure/azure-functions/functions-deployment-technologies#zip-deploy) or [one deploy for Flex Consumption plans](https://learn.microsoft.com/azure/azure-functions/functions-deployment-technologies#one-deploy), all files from a previous deployment are removed or are updated with the latest files from the deployment package.
 Any other files and directories outside of the deployment, such as added using FTP or created by your app during runtime, are preserved.
 If you're using `scm` with a package deployment, you must handle the removal of previously deployed files outside of the Functions action.

 ## Supported Languages and versions